ganeshkbhat/phpUtils/src/arrays/Arrays-README.md

 ## DESCRIPTION:
 ---------------

 `array.php` is a file which contains the class `Arrays` which handles data modification of Arrays whether complex nested or simple.
 These arrays can be modified using a callback provided to the respective functions.
 You can also use a check callback function passed as an argument to do a boolean check of whther a perticular modification callback should be implemented or not.
-The callbacks, both modification callback and callback-run-check callbacks have access to the main array, each iterations key-value pair, and any user defined parameter provided during the initialization of the Arrays function.
+The callbacks, both modification callback and callback-run-check callback, have access to the main array, each iterations key-value pair, and any user defined parameter provided during the initialization of the Arrays function.

 ## FUNCTIONS: